pommevilla/MetaFunPrimer/docs/source/Tutorial.rst

 This gives an example of what a basic workflow using MetaFunPrimer may look like.
 Included with the pipeline in the ``tests/test_data/rpoB_sample_data`` directory are three files:

     * ``rpoB.protein.fasta``, a nucleotide fasta file,
-    * ``rpoB.nucleotide.fasta``, a protein fasta file,
+    * ``rpoB.nucleotide.fasta``, the protein fasta file for the above nucleotide sequences,
-    * ``rpoB.nucleotide_protein_map.tsv``, a TSV file showing the corresponding nucleotide sequence name for each protein sequence in the fasta file above
+    * ``rpoB.nucleotide_protein_map.tsv``, a TSV file with the corresponding nucleotide sequence name for each protein sequence in the fasta file above.
+To be specific, the first column is the protein sequence identifier and the second column contains the nucleotide sequence identifier.

 These are the three files necessary to run the pipeline.